damian-pastorini/reldens/README.md

 Consider this is my first implementation ever, I never used neither Node.js, much less Parcel, Colyseus or Phaser (I'm coming from PHP and Magento to give you an idea).

+## Contributions and donations
+If you like to contribute or donate to support the project please feel free to contact me at damian.pastorini@gmail.com.

 ## Built with
 + Node.js (Express.js)
 + Parcel